alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Apr-11: Consider user-resource-managing limitation rules (upload limit plans) for efficiency of cloud storage and potential membership mode in future
 - 2024-Apr-11: Design and experiment with new node-visualization strategy

+- 2024-Apr-12: Design and consideration for grid-node-creation-UI details